pmhahn/pmhahn.github.io/_posts/2025-06-28-shell-trap-quote.md

 ```
 Personally I think [SC2064](https://www.shellcheck.net/wiki/SC2064) is a bad advise here as we want to evaluate "$tmp" now and not later.
 I want to delete the file `$tmp` is pointing to right now, not where it might point to in the future.
+I'm not alone with that opinion and [issue 1945](https://github.com/koalaman/shellcheck/issues/1945) calls SC2064 questionable.

 But there is a bigger problem again:
 But what will happen, when the trap fires?